NVIDIA/NeMo-Skills/docs/pipelines/generation.md

        ++stop_phrase='\\n\\n\\n\\n\\n\\n'
 ```

-In this case we are assuming you're running on a slurm cluster and have prepared Llama 3.1 405B
+In this case we are assuming you're running on a slurm cluster and have downloaded Llama 3.1 405B.
-in the TensorRT-LLM format (highly recommended for large-scale inference).
-See [checkpoint conversion](../pipelines/checkpoint-conversion.md) to learn more about how to convert
-models to different formats.

 Note that in this case we use a path to one the train set of the "math" dataset which we prepared with previous command.
 We are using a [generic/math](https://github.com/NVIDIA-NeMo/Skills/blob/main/nemo_skills/prompt/config/generic/math.yaml) config